 This is another addition to the favorite settings for horror movies.
 Young adults are a classic prey for the evil, especially when considering their recklessness and their need to try anything that upsets the order.
 Additionally, dorms also leads to the feeling of loneliness as students are away from homes.
 This creates a window of opportunity for a typical horror narrative to take over.
 For directors and producers who are looking to amplify the horror, dorms which have previously seen murder or suicide are a must for sinister activity.

 3. Amusement Parks

 This right here, is an all-time classic.
 It is one of the best settings for Hollywood horror movies, as there is always something eerie about the woods.
-It can be used to hide a dead body or even to practice witchcraft away from the eye of the public.
-Real world harrowing tales of people gone missing in forests only add to the horror element of this setting.
+It can be used to hide a dead body or even to practice witchcraft, away from the eye of the public.
+Real world harrowing tales of people gone missing in forests only add to the goosebumps of this setting.
 Japan’s legendary Suicide Forest which sits on the foot on Mount Fuji is a perfect example of this.

 Along with forests, the cemetery is another important element in a horror film.
 Sorry to disappoint, but no one is interested in punching through the grave and grabbing your ankle.
 Although, the abundance of dead bodies and skeletons available make this a natural setting for a horror movie.
 Films like The Omen have successfully used the creepiness of a cemetery to great effect.
 Furthermore, the cemetery could also act as the site for unholy practices and rituals.
 The eerie aura of the place is only amplified when the living arrive to contemplate on the trauma and mysteries of death.

 6. Abandoned / Old buildings